Broosky/Gatherers/README.md

 ﻿# 💡 **Gatherers**

 A continuation of the [Gatherers-Legacy](https://github.com/Broosky/Gatherers-Legacy) StarCraft-style simulation.
-Active development continues here when time allows — see the legacy repo for early progress and design context.
+Active development continues here when time allows.
+See the legacy repo for early progress and design context.

 ---